BYR4M/Icarus-Mods/README.md

 -- G TOOL QUICKSLOT CHANGES --
 - Added the ability to carry the following tools in your inventory as usual.
 They're no longer restricted to the G Tool Quickslot.

-Extractors:
-Biofuel Extractor
-Electric Extractor
-Meta Extractor
+Extractors: Biofuel Extractor, Electric Extractor & Meta Extractor

-Radars:
-Biofuel Radar
-Electric Radar
-Meta Radar
+Radars: Biofuel Radar, Electric Radar & Meta Radar

 No more deciding between the two.
 Now you can carry your mission items, extractors and radars.. all at the same time!